Gusabary/YIBUK/README.md

   + the shadow of iconButton + and - is a circle now
   + filter bar is more beautiful now

+**v2.2** 2019.5.1

++ can empty cart now
++ beautified dialogs
++ toggling validity will not lead to page refreshing now
++ administrators' info won't be shown when managing customers

 ## Something trivial

 Given that the project name *e-book* is too straight forward, (Actually I don't think an online bookstore has to sell e-books.
 That means print ones are also available there.
 Anyway.)
 I got a name that is a little bit more interesting, *YIBUK*, which means *Youthful Imagination Brings U Knowledge*.
 Although the sentence looks a little farfetched and strange, it is after all better than *e-book*, maybe.